-Remember that you have more job, and life, experience than your counterparts and can hit the ground running.
+Remember that you have more job and life experience than your counterparts and can hit the ground running.
 Employers want people like you.
 Believe this.

-These four areas of the job search are essential to your success.
+Succeeding in these four areas of the job search are essential to your success.
 Maintain the mentality that you are young in spirit, yet more experienced than younger workers.
 Remember that you have much more to offer in terms of your maturity and EQ.